ezrosent/frawk/README.md

 `cargo +nightly install frawk` with the desired features should also work.

-While there are no _deliberate_ unix-isms in frawk, I have not tested it on Windows.
+While there are no _deliberate_ unix-isms in frawk, I have not tested it on Windows. frawk does appear to build on Windows with default features disabled; see comments on [this issue](https://github.com/ezrosent/frawk/issues/87) for more information.

 ## Bugs and Feature Requests